 Each elected or appointed official, or his/her designee, shall be responsible for selecting the applicant whom he/she feels best meets the qualifications for an open position in his/her department, only once a successful background check has been conducted.
-The Auditor's office shall be notified (prior to an offer) of who is being hired, the proposed starting date, hourly pay rate and provided with the original employment application for the master employment file.
-The employee shall be told to report to the Auditor's office for processing at 8 am on their first day of employment.
+The Treasurer's office shall be notified (prior to an offer) of who is being hired, the proposed starting date, hourly pay rate and provided with the original employment application.
+The employee shall be told to report to the Treasurer's office for processing at 8 am on their first day of employment.

-2A-15 DISQUALIFICATION
+2A-15 DISQUALIFICATON